Literacy

 Vision

-We also acknowledge that many young people have unidentified speech, language, literacy, and social communication needs and so all pupils are assessed on entry.
-We have a very clear process of identifying and assessing the needs of all students through specialised analysis conducted by our SEND intervention team which helps to determine the level of need and provision required by the learner.
-Where students are identified as being below the expected level of literacy, we work together to create a personalised learning programme with clear strategies to facilitate access to the curriculum for all.
+We also acknowledge that many young people have unidentified speech, language, literacy, and social communication needs, so all pupils are assessed on entry.
+We have a very clear process of identifying and assessing the needs of all students through a specialised analysis conducted by our SEND intervention team, which helps determine the level of need and provision required by the student.
+Where students are identified as below the expected literacy level, we create a personalised learning programme with clear strategies to facilitate access to the curriculum for all.

-The below personalised learning programmes are used alongside classroom lessons to fill gaps, consolidate learning, and practice core skills thereby quickly raising the student’s ability to effectively engage in the curriculum:
+Personalised Learning Programmes are used alongside classroom lessons to fill gaps, consolidate learning, and practice core skills, thereby quickly raising the student’s ability to engage in the curriculum effectively:

 - Weekly focus on Literacy through Tutor Time